FabianPlum/OmniTrax/paper/paper.md

 tracking approaches.
 Combining automated tracking with the Blender-internal motion tracking pipeline allows to streamline the annotation and analysis process of large video files with hundreds of freely moving individuals.
-Additionally, `OmniTrax` integrates DeepLabCut-Live [@Kane2020dlclive] to enable running marker-less pose-estimation on arbitrary numbers of animals, leveraging the existing DeepLabCut Model Zoo [@Mathisetal2018] as well as custom-trained detector and pose-estimator networks to facilitate large-scale behavioural studies of social animals.
+Additionally, `OmniTrax` integrates DeepLabCut-Live [@Kane2020dlclive] to enable running marker-less pose-estimation on arbitrary numbers of animals.
+We leverage the existing DeepLabCut Model Zoo [@Mathisetal2018] as well as custom-trained detector and pose-estimator networks to facilitate large-scale behavioural studies of social animals.

 ![OmniTrax user-interface.\label{fig:demo}](../images/omnitrax_demo_screen.jpg)